Melik Shahnazar II: Legacy and memory

-Armenian liberation movement figure Joseph Emin calls him a traitor and a villain for killing his relatives, usurping the melikdom of Varanda and allying himself with Panah Ali against the rest of the Meliks of Karabakh.

-Emin wrote that Shahnazar "adopted in his private life the polygamous customs of the Persians", whereby he "greatly shocked and revolted the religious feelings of the people, and incurred the hatred of all the other Meliks".
+In his work Khamsayi melikut’yunner (The Five Melikdoms of Karabagh, 1888), Armenian author Raffi calls Shahnazar a "traitor and villain" for killing his relatives, usurping the melikdom of Varanda and allying himself with Panah Ali against the rest of the meliks of Karabakh.
+Raffi writes that Shahnazar "adopted in his private life the polygamous customs of the Persians", whereby he "greatly shocked and revolted the religious feelings of the people, and incurred the hatred of all the other Meliks".
+The Indo-Armenian traveler Joseph Emin, who visited Karabakh in the 18th century, reports that the wife of Mirza Khan (an ally of Shahnazar) described Shahnazar as "a true friend of Panah [Ali Khan], a learned man in the Persian language, and the establisher of the Mahomedans in our mountains [of Karabakh]: he was a son of Belzabub, nor worthy of the name of a Christian."

 According to Bishop Makar Barkhudaryants, although Shahnazar regretted his actions in the last years of his life, the Armenians of Karabakh did not forgive him, slamming him in their folk stories with satire via Pele Pughi's character, which depicted the latter as the melik's disobedient jester who constantly provokes the ruler to do silly things, so that he would remain on the right path out of fear of finding himself in laughable situations.

-Shahnazar restored Amaras Monastery in the late 1780s, hoping to achieve forgiveness for his sins by this.
+Shahnazar restored Amaras Monastery in the late 1780s; according to some authors, he hoped to achieve forgiveness for his sins by this.
 His descendants, who continued to live in Shushi, took good care of Amaras Monastery, restoring it for the last time in 1858.

 Descendants

-Shahnazar's son Melik Jumshud, together with Melik Abov of the House of Melik-Beglarian, helped Ibrahim Khan against Agha Mohammad Khan Qajar when he besieged Shushi in 1795 spring.
-When Russian forces led by General Pavel Tsitsianov captured Ganja Fortress, Melik Jumshud persuaded Ibrahim Khan to accept Russian dominance without fight in 1805.
-Melik Jumshud subsequently killed Ibrahim Khan with the help of lieutenant-colonel Dmitri Lisanevich when Ibrahim switched sides and invited the Persians to capture Shushi 1806.
+Shahnazar's son Melik Jumshud, together with Melik Abov of House Melik-Beglarian, helped Ibrahim Khan against Agha Mohammad Khan Qajar when he besieged Shushi in spring 1795.
+When Russian forces led by General Pavel Tsitsianov captured Ganja Fortress, Melik Jumshud persuaded Ibrahim Khan to accept Russian dominance without a fight in 1805.
+Melik Jumshud subsequently killed Ibrahim Khan with the help of lieutenant-colonel Dmitri Lisanevich when Ibrahim switched sides and invited the Persians to capture Shushi in 1806.
 Jumshud and Lisanevich caught and killed Ibrahim Khan while he was on his way to join Persian prince Abbas Mirza's camp at Shosh village.

 Karen Shakhnazarov, a Soviet and Russian filmmaker, producer and screenwriter, is one of several living descendants of the Melik-Shahnazarian princely family.
 His father Georgy Shakhnazarov was a Soviet politician and political scientist who was a close aid of Mikhail Gorbachev.